petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ## Where to next?

-There is still a ways to go to make single button reproducibility the default for all research.
+Automation presents a huge potential for increasing the pace of scientific discovery, but the cost of single button reproducibility is still too high for most researchers.
-Automation presents a huge potential for increasing the pace of scientific discovery, but the cost is still too high for most researchers, who don't necessarily have the time or motivation to become de facto software engineers.
+Many simply don't have the time or motivation to become de facto software engineers.

 Calkit is a start at a simpler back end and the cloud system